 After a bad streak of three run-ins with bed bugs within just a few months, I decided to assemble is a collection of things I learned about how to deal with these little suckers.
 They are masters of survival but human has found some ways to deal with them.

-One thing worth mentioning before we start: Both places it happened in have been very sorry about what happened.
+One thing worth mentioning before we start: So far when I had to deal with bed bugs the places it happened at (hotels, hostels, guesthouses) have been very sorry about what happened.
 They did not doubt my story even a smidgen and offered me a new room on a different floor right away.

 Some good news first: according to Medicinenet bed bugs can be pretty much anywhere:

 “In addition to hotels, bedbugs have been found in movie theaters, office buildings, laundries, shelters, in transportation vehicles, and other locations with high-occupant turnover where people may congregate.”